rodg0083/portfolio/README.md

 With the help of @alvarotrigo (https://codepen.io/alvarotrigo/pen/XWejzjR) I used the essential aspects of their code to form my own nav, that I re-designed to look more like the prototypes.

 I changed some parts of the website either because of the limitations of the code.
 However, there are some parts that I changed based off the feedback I received from my User Experience design class teacher.

+Assets Used:

+Fonts: Open Sans and Cinzel Decorative from Google Fonts

+Javascript code was from @alvarotrigo (https://codepen.io/alvarotrigo/pen/XWejzjR) and the W3 schools website